Agent Recon

 Agent Recon is a 2024 American science fiction action film written, directed, and co-produced by Derek Ting.
 The film stars Ting, Marc Singer and Chuck Norris.

-The film was Norris's first film role since The Expendables 2 (2012), and was released in the United States on June 21, 2024.
+The film was Norris's first film role since The Expendables 2 (2012) and the last released before his death in March 2026, and was released in the United States on June 21, 2024.